RAULS MUSIC ANNOUNCES FORMATION -1980'S

 Pictured above is a advertisment in the GAVIN Radio Report industry publication.

 Veteran singer songwriter Sid Selvidge reviews a song list.
-Selvidge has recorded music for Elektra Records, Enterprise (Stax) Records, Peabody Records and Archer Records.
+Selvidge has recorded several respectable albums for labels such as Elektra Records, Enterprise (Stax) Records, Peabody Records and Archer Records.

 Phillip and songwriter/guitarist Tennie Hodges share the love of good music and basketball.
 The career of Teenie Hodges spans over 5 decades with his compositions being recorded by Al Green, Aretha Franklin, Sam & Dave, Talking Heads, Amazing Rhythm Aces, Sly Johnson and many more.

-Interview from The Memphis Star June 1986 featuring Phillip Rauls (double-click to enlarge)
+Interview from The Memphis Star June 1986 featuring Phillip Rauls (double-click to enlarge).
+Part two conclusion listed below.